 Corporation tax rates are expected to rise.
-The Company is principally subject to corporation tax on profits across a number of European jurisdictions from which its airlines are managed and controlled (i.e. Ireland, Malta, Poland, and the U.K.).
+The Company is principally subject to corporation tax on profits across a number of European jurisdictions from which its airlines are managed and controlled (i.e. Ireland, Malta, Poland, and the UK).
 In December 2022, the Council of the European Union ('EU') reached unanimous agreement to adopt the EU Commission's directive relating to the OECD's inclusive framework on BEPS Global Anti-Base Erosion Model Rules (referred to as "GloBE" or "Pillar Two").
 The directive requires EU member states to enact a minimum global corporate tax rate of 15% for multinational groups.
-Legislators in multiple countries outside of the EU (including the U.K.) have also drafted legislation to implement the OECD's proposal.
-When enacted, these rules are expected to increase the overall effective tax rate of the Company from April 1, 2024 onwards.
+On foot of this directive, Ireland has enacted tax laws that will, as a backstop, apply a 'top-up tax' to the Company to ensure that the Group as a whole, meets to the minimum global corporation tax rate standard outlined in the Pillar Two rules.
+These laws are subject to the continuing development of administrative guidelines by the OECD and contain various transitional reliefs.
+These rules are expected to increase the overall effective tax rate of the Company from fiscal year 2025 onwards.